-Unifi, Inc. ("UNIFI" or the "Company") prepares its consolidated financial statements and reports in accordance with U.S. generally accepted accounting principles ("GAAP").
+Unifi, Inc. ("UNIFI") prepares its consolidated financial statements and reports in accordance with U.S. generally accepted accounting principles ("GAAP").
 UNIFI's executive compensation program uses Adjusted EBITDA, which represents net income before net interest expense, income tax expense, and depreciation and amortization expense, adjusted to exclude certain operating or non-operating income or expense items necessary to understand and compare the underlying results of UNIFI, as a measure of UNIFI's financial performance for purposes of determining the annual incentive compensation earned by executives under the program.
 UNIFI's methods of determining Adjusted EBITDA may differ from the methods used by other companies.
 Accordingly, this non-GAAP financial performance measure may not be comparable to measures used by other companies.

-The Compensation Committee uses Adjusted EBITDA as a performance measure for annual incentive compensation purposes because the Compensation Committee believes Adjusted EBITDA serves as a high-level proxy for cash generated from operations, which is a key performance indicator used by the Board of Directors and management to assess UNIFI's operating results generally.
+The Compensation Committee uses Adjusted EBITDA as a performance measure for annual incentive compensation purposes because the Compensation Committee believes that Adjusted EBITDA serves as a high-level proxy for cash generated from operations, which is a key performance indicator used by the Board of Directors and management to assess UNIFI's operating results generally.
 However, this financial performance measure is not calculated in accordance with GAAP and should not be considered in isolation from, or as a substitute for, net income and other financial results reported in UNIFI's consolidated financial statements prepared in accordance with GAAP.

-The following table sets forth the reconciliation of the amounts reported under GAAP for net income to Adjusted EBITDA for fiscal 2021 (in thousands):
+The following table sets forth the reconciliation of the amounts reported under GAAP for net income to Adjusted EBITDA for fiscal 2022 (in thousands):

-Net income \$ 29,073
+Net income \$ 15,171

-Interest expense, net 2,720
+Interest expense, net 1,561

-Provision for income taxes 17,274
+Provision for income taxes 11,657

-Depreciation and amortization expense(1) 25,293
+Depreciation and amortization expense(1) 25,986

-EBITDA 74,360
+EBITDA 54,375

-Recovery of non-income taxes(2) (9,717)
+Adjustment to recovery of non-income taxes, net(2) 815

-Adjusted EBITDA \$ 64,643
+Adjusted EBITDA \$ 55,190

-- (1) Within this reconciliation, depreciation and amortization expense excludes the amortization of debt issuance costs, which are reflected in interest expense, net.
-Within the consolidated statements of cash flows, amortization of debt issuance costs are reflected in depreciation and amortization expense. - (2) For fiscal 2021, the Company recorded a recovery of non-income taxes of \$9,717 related to favorable litigation results for its Brazilian operations, generating overpayments that resulted from excess social program taxes paid in prior fiscal years.
+(1) Within this reconciliation, depreciation and amortization expense excludes the amortization of debt issuance costs, which are reflected in interest expense, net.
+Within the consolidated statements of cash flows, amortization of debt issuance costs are reflected in depreciation and amortization expense.

+(2) In fiscal 2021, UNIFI recorded a recovery of non-income taxes of \$9,717 related to favorable litigation results for its Brazilian operations, generating overpayments that resulted from excess social program taxes paid in prior fiscal years.
+In fiscal 2022, UNIFI reduced the estimated recovery by \$815 based on additional clarity and review of the recovery process during the months following the decision.